grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Batteries, fuel, ballast tanks are all below these deck panels.
 You have to pull them up to get at them.
 Since I rarely use the electric motor, the batteries almost always have a full charge on them -- as they do right now -- if that helps somehow.
 Obviously not enough juice to power your giant fuckin' washtub over there."

+[//]: # (----- EDITED TO HERE -----)

 "No, not nearly.
 How much fuel do you have?"

+[//]: # (Hemi needs to get precise figures from Shakes on remaining fuel and how much charge there is on the batteries here.
+Figure out how to write that.)

 "Maybe twelve hours worth left.
-Enough to get me to the depot."
+Enough to get me where I'm going."

-Hemi scribbled some calculations.
-"How much standard horse power does that engine have exactly?
-No, actually, how much horse power does your electric motor have?"
+"Where are you going?"

+"I don't think I'm gonna tell you that bit of information at the moment."

-"Fuck if I know.
-Hang on, I have a manual around here somewhere."
-Shakes pulled open the small steel door of a cabinet mounted on the wall and handed Hemi a manual covered with black finger prints and gray-stained pages.
-While Hemi flipped through it and jotted in his little notebook, Shakes took a comb from his pocket and dipped it in a bucket half-filled with oil that dripped from the diesel engine.
+Hemi made a sound in his throat while he scribbled some calculations.
+Shakes took a comb from his pocket and dipped it in a bucket half-filled with oil that dripped from the diesel engine.
 He ran the comb through his hair, then teased it back up to a spiky randomness with the tips of his fingers.
 He wiped his fingers on his shirt.

-Hemi looked up from the manual at Shakes through the small frames of his glasses.
-"Can I borrow this manual?
-And do you have one for the diesel too?"

-[//]: # (Why is Hemi asking for the manual?
-Is it something about trying to calculate the Gnat's fuel consumption rates?
-Isn't the only thing he needs to know the remaining fuel and electricity?)

-"Ya here."
-Said Shakes, handing Hemi an even fatter manual that was stained far more heavily, and had a couple of thick black lines along the page edges indicating the most heavily used sections.

 "Alright, I need to and sit down with my numbers and do some figuring.
-I also want to look at the charts with you so you can show me where this depot is.
 I think it is time to go back across to the _Prospect_.

 After making the jump back to the bigger boat, Shakes and Hemi settled down over the _Prospect's_ navigation charts.
 "OK, where is this depot Captain Shakes?"